uccser/cs-field-guide/docs/source/developer/translation.rst

 =============================================================================

 The ``TranslatableModel`` class is a base model class that allows content to be stored using the above principles.
-It is availabe in the file ``utils/TranslatableModel.py`` and should be subclassed by all models which contain any user facing content.
+It is availabe in the file ``utils/TranslatableModel.py`` and should be subclassed by all models which contain any user-facing content.

 Django Package - ``modeltranslation``
 ******************************************************************************